yaqwsx/presentations/paradise_spring_2018/pres.md

 - restricts the possible values a read can get
 - define a set of writes

+## Implementation

+- instrument reads and writes in the verified program
+    - PIR instrumentation framework
+- run it with random inputs
+    - possibly with guided thread scheduling: CHESS, CTrigger
+- construct the likely invariants based on ranks

 ## Implementation Challenges

 - monitored memory locations